Forgot password

 Watch where you step.
 Screenshot by Dot Esports

-While there are only three maps to play with, there is more than enough variety as the valuables, map layout, and spawn location are randomized every time you drop into the level.
+While there are only four maps to play with, there is more than enough variety as the valuables, map layout, and spawn location are randomized every time you drop into the level.
 You won’t know which map you’re heading into until the next level loads in (after visiting the Service Station).
 To make matters harder, launching into one of these maps from level three onwards massively alters the layout, providing more elaborate and complex design that increase the difficulty.
 The map’s design isn’t the only thing that changes either.
 Difficulty increases not only by the number of monsters that spawn in, but their overall threat level also rises.

 Tip: